Ben Chrisene: Aston Villa

 On 19 August 2020, Chrisene joined Premier League side Aston Villa for an undisclosed fee, initially joining their academy.
 On 17 November 2020, Chrisene made his debut for Aston Villa in a 3–1 defeat to Carlisle United as part of an invited Under-21 squad in the EFL Trophy.
-Chrisene was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third round tie against Liverpool.
+Chrisene was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third-round tie against Liverpool.
 A few days later he signed his first professional contract.

 On 24 May 2021, Chrisene was part of the Aston Villa squad that lifted the FA Youth Cup.
 Chrisene scored the opening goal as Villa beat Liverpool U18s 2–1 in the final.

 On 24 January 2022, Chrisene signed a new contract with Aston Villa, with manager Steven Gerrard saying he was "excited" to help him become a Premier League player.
 On 9 February, Chrisene featured in a Premier League squad for the first time, as an unused substitute in a 3–3 draw against Leeds United.

 On 25 August 2022, Chrisene signed for Scottish Premiership club Kilmarnock on a season-long loan.
 Chrisene made his debut for Kilmarnock on 27 August 2022, playing 90 minutes in a 2–1 home victory over Motherwell.
+In January 2023, he tore his medial ligament, an injury that would ultimately rule him out for the remainder of the season.

+On 5 January 2024, Chrisene joined Championship club Blackburn Rovers on loan until the end of the 2023–24 season.

+Norwich City

+On 30 July 2024, Chrisene joined Championship side Norwich City for an undisclosed fee, signing a four-year deal with the club having an option of a further year.

 International career

 Chrisene has represented England at under-15, under-16, and under-17 youth levels.

 On 21 September 2022, Chrisene made his England U19 debut during a 2–0 2023 U19 EURO qualifying win over Montenegro in Denmark.

+On 7 June 2024, Chrisene made his England U20 debut during a 2–1 win over Sweden at Stadion ŠRC Sesvete.

+On 15 November 2024, Chrisene made his U21 debut as a substitute during a goalless draw with Spain in La Línea de la Concepción.